Australia welcomes back tourists with toy koalas, Tim Tams | Business

 - Australia

-International tourists and business travellers began arriving in Australia with few restrictions on Monday for the first time in almost two years after the government lifted some of the most draconian pandemic measures of any democracy in the world.
+International tourists and business travellers began arriving in Australia with few restrictions on Monday, bringing together families in tearful reunions after separations of two years or longer forced by some of the most draconian pandemic measures of any democracy in the world.

+Australia closed its borders to tourists in March 2020 in a bid to reduce the local spread of COVID-19, but on Monday removed its final travel restrictions for fully vaccinated passengers.

+Tearful British tourist Sue Witton hugged her adult son Simon Witton when he greeted her at Melbourne's airport.

+Lochner was not eligible for an exemption from the travel ban because the couple weren't married or living together.

+"It's been a very long and very cruel process for us," Vogl said.

-Home Affairs Minister Karen Andrews said all travelers' vaccination status would be checked before they arrived to avoid a repeat of Serbian tennis star Novak Djokovic's visa debacle.
+Home Affairs Minister Karen Andrews said all travellers' vaccination status would be checked before they arrived to avoid a repeat of Serbian tennis star Novak Djokovic's visa debacle.

 Djokovic was issued with a visa through an automated process before he left Spain to compete in the Australian Open in January but was deported after he arrived in Melbourne because he was not vaccinated against COVID-19.